jejoo10111/ScWIN32Tool/README.md

 The start command starts a service.
 The command can be written as

-MidtermFinalMain.exe scstart [Service Name]
+scWin32.exe scstart [Service Name]

-MidtermFinalMain.exe scstart GamesAppService
+scWin32.exe scstart GamesAppService

 ### Stop

 The stop command sends a STOP control request to a service; stops the service from running.

-MidtermFinalMain.exe scstop [Service Name]
+scWin32.exe scstop [Service Name]

-MidtermFinalMain.exe scstop GamesAppService
+scWin32.exe scstop GamesAppService

 ### Failure

 The failure command specifies one or more actions to be taken if a particular service fails.

-MidtermFinalMain.exe scfailure [Service Name] <option1><option2><option3>
+scWin32.exe scfailure [Service Name] <option1><option2><option3>
 [reset= <ErrorFreePeriod>] [reboot= <BroadcastMessage>] [command= <CommandLine>] [actions= {"" | {[run/<MS>] | [restart/<MS>] | [reboot/<MS>]}[/...]]

-MidtermFinalMain.exe scfailure SimpleService reset= 3600 reboot= "MyService crashed -- rebooting machine" actions= reboot/30000
+scWin32.exe scfailure SimpleService reset= 3600 reboot= "MyService crashed -- rebooting machine" actions= reboot/30000

 ### Create